 Planned giving is a valuable opportunity for individuals to tailor special gifts that can benefit the Academy Center of the Arts, now and in the future.
 Planned gifts can provide an individual with important reductions in current estate and income taxes, while maintaining or even increasing income from the donated assets involved.

-Many vehicles exist to structure planned gifts, including bequests, charitable remainder trusts, charitable lead trusts, life insurance, retirement plans, and charitable gift annuities.
+Many vehicles exist to structure planned gifts, including bequests, charitable remainder trusts, charitable lead trusts, life insurance, and retirement plans.
 Depending on your goals for yourself, your family, and the Academy, one or more planned giving vehicles can be considered.

 For more information, contact our Director of Development at (434) 528-3256 x118.

 If you are over the age of 70½, it’s important to know that you can use your IRA to make charitable gifts.

 Through the IRA Charitable Rollover provision, made permanent in 2015, you can donate up to $100,000 to the Academy Center of the Arts per year, directly from your account.
 Keep in mind this contribution will count toward your required minimum distribution (RMD), but will not be considered taxable income.
 Please contact your financial advisor to confirm your eligibility, and be sure to let us know if you are planning to make a gift.